Written By Namrata Sengupta

 If the Privacy Rule violation happens not because of willful neglect, but due to deliberate action, it will attract criminal penalties.
 The U.S. Department of Justice is responsible to conduct all criminal proceedings for Privacy Rule violations.

-The penalty details are as enlisted below:
+The penalty details are enlisted below:

 If you are a covered entity reading this piece, double-check your privacy compliance arrangements.
 Celebrate if you are sure there is no gap anywhere.